-${

-m P}^{

-m ALMPRINT}$ is a combination of two unique features, namely, the palmar friction ridges and the palmar flexion creases (see Fig. 1).
+Palmprint is a combination of two unique features, namely, the palmar friction ridges and the palmar flexion creases (see Fig. 1).
 Palmar friction ridges are the corrugated skin patterns with sweat glands but no hair or oil glands [1].
 Discontinuities in the epidermal ridge patterns are called the palmar flexion creases.
 These are the firmer attachment areas to the basal (dermis) skin structure.
-Flexion creases appear before the formation of friction ridges during the embryonic skin development stage, and both of these features are claimed to be immutable, permanent, and unique to an individual [1].
-The three major types of flexion creases that are most clearly visible are distal transverse, proximal transverse, and radial transverse creases.
-Based on these major creases, three palmprint regions are defined: interdigital, thenar, and hypothenar (see Fig. 1).
+Flexion creases appear before the formation of friction ridges during the embryonic skin development stage, and both of these features are claimed to be immutable, permanent and unique to an individual [1].
+The three major types of flexion creases that are most clearly visible are: distal transverse crease, proximal transverse crease and radial transverse crease.
+Based on these major creases, three palmprint regions are defined: interdigital, thenar and hypothenar (see Fig. 1).
 Various features in palmprints can be observed at different image resolutions.
-While major creases can be observed at less than 100 ppi, thin creases, ridges, and minutiae can be observed only at $\sim 400$ ppi and resolutions greater than 500 ppi are needed to observe pores.
+While major creases can be observed at less than 100 ppi, thin creases, ridges and minutiae can be observed only at ~ 400 ppi, and resolutions greater than 500 ppi are needed to observe pores.